 Each of the frameworks mentioned in the FFIEC statement have distinct advantages.
 At the end of the day, the best cybersecurity framework is the one which best supports you and your business.
 While you do not need to rush into another framework, we encourage you to start doing research and having conversations now, so you have a plan in motion by August 2025.

 You are not alone in this.
 We are all navigating these changes together.
-Learn more about how Tandem is responding to the sunset announcement and get updates on our upcoming frameworks tool: https://tandem.app/news/tandem-statement-on-ffiec-cat-sunset.
+Learn more about how Tandem is responding to the sunset announcement and stay in the loop with our upcoming support for multiple frameworks in the Tandem Cybersecurity product: https://tandem.app/news/tandem-statement-on-ffiec-cat-sunset.